nmanley73/Project-Programming/README.md

 Uniform distribution code to populate the age variable in the dataset:

-# import libraries
+-import libraries
 import numpy as np
 import matplotlib.pyplot as plt import seaborn as sns

-# use random.uniform distribution to get the age values.
-18 and 66 are the lower and upper parameters and size is set to 100
-x = sns.displot(np.random.uniform(18, 66, size = 100))
+-use random.uniform distribution to get the age values.
+18 and 66 are the lower and upper parameters and size is set to 100 x = sns.displot(np.random.uniform(18, 66, size = 100))

-# add title and x label to chart
-plt.title("Uniform distribution of age") plt.xlabel("Age")
+-add title and x label to chart plt.title("Uniform distribution of age") plt.xlabel("Age")
-# show plot
+-show plot
 plt.show();

 Exponential distribution code to populate the tenure variable in the dataset:

-# import libraries
+-import libraries
 import numpy as np
 import matplotlib.pyplot as plt import seaborn as sns

-# set n equal to the number of records
-n = 100
+-set n equal to the number of records n = 100

-# seaborn distplot of exponential distribution
-x=sns.distplot(random.exponential(5, size = n))
+-seaborn distplot of exponential distribution x=sns.distplot(random.exponential(5, size = n))

-# Add title and x label to plot
-plt.title("Exponential distribution of tenure") plt.xlabel("Tenure")
+-Add title and x label to plot plt.title("Exponential distribution of tenure") plt.xlabel("Tenure") print(x);
-print(x);